Textrux/website/docs/paper.md

 8. Basic Visualization and Interaction

-    To illustrate how Binary Spatial Semantics (BSS) operates at a foundational level, we will walk through a simple example using an 8x8 binary grid, demonstrating how filled cells form blocks, how blocks are manipulated, and how more complex structures like trees and tables emerge.
+    To illustrate how Binary Spatial Semantics (BSS) operates at a foundational level, we will walk through a simple example using an 8x8 binary grid, demonstrating how set cells form blocks, how blocks are manipulated, and how more complex structures like trees and tables emerge.

     1. Initial Block Formation

        Consider an 8x8 grid where some cells are filled (represented by 1s) and others are unfilled (0s).
-The arrangement of these filled cells determines the formation of a block.
-As an example, a single filled cell will trigger the creation of a block with a canvas, border, and frame.
+The arrangement of these set cells determines the formation of a block.
+As an example, a single set cell will trigger the creation of a block with a canvas, border, and frame.
-       [Placeholder for Visual: An 8x8 binary grid with a single filled cell in the middle, showing the canvas, border, and frame formation.]
+       [Placeholder for Visual: An 8x8 binary grid with a single set cell in the middle, showing the canvas, border, and frame formation.]
        In this initial state, the block is defined as:

-       - Canvas: The filled cell.
+       - Canvas: The set cell.
        - Border: A layer of empty cells immediately surrounding the canvas.
        - Frame: An outer layer of empty cells surrounding the border.